MystenLabs/sui/doc/src/contribute/cli-client.md

 From the result, we can see three new coins were created in the transaction.

-Here is an example of splitting coins into equal parts, without needing to specify individual amount for every new coin.
+Here is an example of splitting coins into equal parts without needing to specify the individual amount for every new coin.

 ```shell